jcatena/jcatena/README.md

 - Hi, I’m @jcatena, jcatena@diwaves.com
 - I’m a software development expert.
-- I use this personal github account to share some stuff not related with my professional works.
+- I use this personal github account to share some stuff not related with my professional work.